JohnEarnest/Decker/docs/lil.md

 #"apple  $1.00 1\ncherry $0.3515\nbanana $0.75 2"
 ```

 When formatting, literals will be included in the output string and each pattern will control conversion of one value from the input list, with a few exceptions as explained below.
-Missing arguments will be interpreted as appropriate "null" values.
+Missing arguments will be interpreted as nil.
 ```lil
 "%i,%a,%i" format 1,(list 65,66,67)  # "1,ABC,0"
 ```